Let Dad Be Dad: 6 Ways to Encourage New Fathers

 But nursing isn’t just about the time spent latching on; your partner can take part in a big way (as he’ll learn if he shows up to breastfeeding class).
 You’ll be exhausted and nursing around the clock, so your partner can take over all the other details, everything from changing diapers, to burping, to making sure you have a glass of water.

-“I don’t think I think I can count on one hand the number of diapers I changed in the first two weeks,” says Rob Bischoff’s wife, Jen.
+“I don’t think I think I can count on one hand the number of diapers I changed in the first 2 weeks,” says Rob Bischoff’s wife, Jen.
 “That’s something Rob could do.
 He would take Jake from me, change him, and bring him back.”

 For some dads, however, it takes actually feeding the baby to feel like they’re really involved.
 Once nursing is established, when your baby is about 4 weeks old, you may want to introduce a pumped bottle so that he can feed the baby (and you can get some more sleep).
+Remember baby will resist initially, so keep the pumped bottle a consistent part of the evening routine.

 6. Resist the Urge to Do Everything Yourself

 Tony’s wife, Rachel, admits that it was hard for her to let her husband take the lead.
-“I was micro-managing and wanted him to do things the way I would,” she says.
+“I was micromanaging and wanted him to do things the way I would,” she says.
 “Tony would say, ‘I have to figure this out for myself.
 It wouldn’t be the way you do it, but I have to figure out what works for me.’
 I had to take a step back.”

 Don’t forget that you’re partners in this.
 You can -- and should -- share in the worries, but also the crazy joys of parenting a baby.